How to Pay an Auto Loan with a Credit Card Like a Boss

 January 21, 2019 | June Mckaig

 It’s the first month of a new year, and if you’ve decided to purchase a new car to traverse the vast stretches of road that are here in Nevada, you might’ve also taken out a car loan to help you do it.
-If you have taken out an auto loan and the payment terms are difficult to handle, you might want to consider a balance transfer to a credit card.
+If you have taken out an auto loan and the payment terms are difficult to handle, you might want to consider an installment loan or a balance transfer to a credit card.
 A balance transfer is when you pay towards an existing debt with a credit card, which can have a lot of advantages so long as you evaluate your credit score and finances responsibly.
 It’s definitely a good idea to consider paying an auto loan with a credit card, so what we’ll discuss is how to do it, what the pros and cons are, and if you are eligible to even take the steps necessary for transferring your debt.